AzimutDotNet/TypescriptOOP/README.md

 # TypescriptOOP
 With the support from  http://www.codebelt.com/typescript/typescript-classes-object-oriented-programming/

-You can find more documentation at this website: https://hub.packtpub.com/introducing-object-oriented-programmng-typescript/ https://www.typescriptlang.org
+You can find more documentation at this websites:

+https://hub.packtpub.com/introducing-object-oriented-programmng-typescript/
+https://www.typescriptlang.org